-Completion of first year HCAP curriculum with a grade point average of 2.5 (on a 4.0 scale) Consideration will be given to relevant work experience when considering applicants who fall below this requirement.

-Two letters of recommendation from persons who have known the applicant for at least two years (time lengths will be waived for recommendations from employers).
+- Completion of first year HCAP curriculum with a grade point average of 2.5 (on a 4.0 scale).
+Consideration will be given to relevant work experience when considering applicants who fall below this requirement. - Two letters of recommendation from individuals who have known the applicant for at least two years (time lengths will be waived for recommendations from employers).

-An interview by the Admissions Committee or an out-of-town agency designated by the Committee.
+An interview with the Admissions Committee or an out-of-town agency designated by the Committee.

-The Health Care Administration and Planning program retention policy requires the following:
+The Health Care Administration and Planning retention policy is as follows: